 June Sturrock, Simon Fraser University June Sturrock, Simon Fraser University

-"I am delighted to see that this important text is now accessible in an excellent edition by Clare A. Simmons.”
+"I am delighted to see that this important text is now accessible in an excellent edition by Clare A. Simmons.

 Book Description

+Charlotte Mary Yonge was one of the most prolific writers of the nineteenth century.
+Though perhaps best known for her popular childrens books, she also wrote adult novels.
+Swiftly-plotted and cleanly-wrought, Yonges work has again gained critical attention, in part because she writes about the predicament of nineteenth-century women.
 The Clever Woman of the Family is a new woman novel that focuses on a group of women in a small seaside community.
 It is the early 1860s and British women outnumber men to such an extent that not all women can expect to marry.
-Rachel Curtis, the clever woman of the title, is an opinionated young woman whose yearning for a “mission” in life leads to tragicomic results.
-The Broadview edition contextualizes the novel’s ambivalent feminism and pro-empire sentiments with materials on some of the most pertinent debates of the time.
+Rachel Curtis, the clever woman of the title, is an opinionated young woman whose yearning for a mission in life leads to tragicomic results.
+The Broadview edition contextualizes the novels ambivalent feminism and pro-empire sentiments with materials on some of the most pertinent debates of the time.

 Download Description